2.8 Tokio

 Net

-This tokio module encompasses essential networking components like TCP, UDP, and Unix networking types.
-These components, akin to those found in the standard library, are crucial for developing various networking protocols.
+This Tokio module includes essential networking components, such as TCP, UDP, and Unix networking types.
+These components are crucial for developing various networking protocols, including those used in internet communication, local network communication, and more.

-Within the 'net' module, you'll discover three sub-modules, each catering to a specific networking aspect:
+The 'net' module contains three sub-modules, each focused on a specific networking aspect:

-To illustrate the practical usage of these networking capabilities, here's an example showcasing an asynchronous TCP client.
-This client demonstrates the utilization of the tools provided by the tokio module to establish a TCP connection asynchronously, enabling efficient and non-blocking communication between the client and a server.
-This approach enhances the overall responsiveness and scalability of applications that rely on networking interactions.
+An example of an asynchronous TCP client demonstrates how to use Tokio's tools to establish a TCP connection efficiently, enabling non-blocking communication between the client and server and enhancing overall responsiveness and scalability in networking interactions.

 use tokio::net::TcpSocket;